-My debut pamphlet, Definitions of Distance, containing 18 poems written between 2008 and 2011, is published on 10th May 2012 by Red Squirrel Press.
+My debut pamphlet, Definitions of Distance, which you can buy here for 4 English pounds, contains 18 poems written between 2008 and 2011.
+It was published on 10th May 2012 by Red Squirrel Press.

 "Jake Campbell is a poet of place.
 His North-East is full of details – Talk Sport, Calippos, B&Q toilets, an envelope slipping down the back of a radiator, ‘The Rotary Club’s PA’ smacking out ‘I’m blue, dab a de, dab a di’.
 Though aware that we never escape our landscape histories, Campbell’s ugly-beautiful language always feels new: mud is ‘chewy’, swans’ necks are ‘dodgem cables’, a streak of piss is ‘crystal thin/ as turned off fibre/ optics’.
 It is a voice you believe in: precise, warm and full of courage."

 "I once went for a walk with Jake Campbell, along the south bank of the River Tyne.
 Most congenial company, he told intriguing tales of his native South Shields, of all the Tyneside boroughs, the one with the most distinctive character, I think, slung as it is between river and sea, between Toon and Mackem: a world that has found its voice in these pages, pleasing, mellifluous, full of humour and tenderness.
 Enjoy what follows: I did, very much.
 Gan on, Jake lad!"